-

-In the mist-shrouded Phoenix Mountains of China's Guangdong Province comes a tea whose aroma can transport you to the clouds and whose taste can enchant even the most discerning connoisseurs.
-We are talking about Liu Xue Dan Cong (Chinese: 六雪单丛, pinyin: liù xuě dāncóng) oolong, known as the "Sixth Snow Peak" , celebrated in legends for its sophistication and unique character.
+In the mist-shrouded Phoenix Mountains of China's Guangdong Province, a tea is born whose aroma can transport you to the clouds and whose flavor can enchant even the most discerning connoisseurs.
+This is Liu Xue Dan Cong (Chinese: 六雪单丛, pinyin: liù xuě dāncóng) oolong, known as the "Sixth Snow Peak," celebrated in legends for its refinement and unique character.

-The name of the tea is shrouded in poetry.
-"Liu Xue" means "six snows", symbolizing the six stages of harvesting, and "Dan Cong" is translated as "lonely bush", hinting at the growth of each tea tree separately.
-Legend has it that once a monk, having lost his way in the mountains, found a wild tea bush covered in snow.
-Since then, the tea, which grants enlightenment with its taste, has been called "Sixth Snow Peak".
+The tea's name is steeped in poetry.
+"Liu Xue" means "six snows," symbolizing the six stages of the harvest, and "Dan Cong" translates as "lone bush," alluding to the individual growth of each tea tree.
+Legend has it that a monk, lost in the mountains, once discovered a wild tea bush covered in snow.
+Since then, this tea, said to bestow enlightenment through its flavor, has been known as "Sixth Snow Peak."

-The delicate tea leaves, which have absorbed the power of the sun and the aroma of mountain mists, are carefully picked by hand.
-This painstaking work allows to preserve all the freshness and richness of taste embedded in each leaf.
+Delicate tea leaves, infused with the power of the sun and the aroma of mountain mists, are carefully hand-picked.
+This painstaking process preserves the freshness and richness of flavor inherent in each leaf.

-To truly unleash the potential of Liu Xue Dan Cong, it is necessary to follow the tea ceremony.
-Elegant teaware heated in a water bath, clean water heated to 80-90°C – all this creates an atmosphere of harmony and peace.
-The first steeping washes away tea dust, opening the way for further enjoyment.
-Subsequent brews give a rich spectrum of tastes and aromas: from floral notes to fruity shades, giving way to a sweet and long aftertaste.
+To truly unlock the potential of Liu Xue Dan Cong, it's essential to follow the tea ceremony.
+Elegant teaware, heated in a double boiler, and pure water heated to 80-90°C create an atmosphere of harmony and tranquility.
+The first steeping washes away any dust, paving the way for further enjoyment.
+Subsequent infusions offer a rich spectrum of flavors and aromas: from floral notes to fruity nuances, followed by a sweet, lingering finish.

-Liu Xue Dan Cong is not just tea, it is a whole philosophy, a path to self-knowledge and unity with nature.
-Every sip gives a feeling of peace and inspiration, allowing you to forget about the hustle and bustle for a moment and immerse yourself in an atmosphere of serenity.
+Liu Xue Dan Cong is more than just tea; it's an entire philosophy, a path to self-discovery and connection with nature.
+Every sip brings a sense of peace and inspiration, allowing you to momentarily forget the hustle and bustle and immerse yourself in an atmosphere of serenity.

-Allow yourself a journey into the world of the Sixth Snow Peak, where every tea leaf holds a story and every sip fills the soul with harmony.
+Allow yourself to journey into the world of the Sixth Snow Peak, where every tea leaf holds a story and every sip fills the soul with harmony.

 Name in Chinese